mkdocs/mkdocs/docs/dev-guide/translations.md

 Finally, run `mkdocs serve` to check out your new localized version of the theme.

-!!!
-Note
+> NOTE:
-    The build and release process takes care of compiling and distributing all locales to end users so you only have to worry about contributing the actual text translation `messages.po` files (the rest is ignored by git).
+> The build and release process takes care of compiling and distributing
+> all locales to end users so you only have to worry about contributing the
+> actual text translation `messages.po` files (the rest is ignored by git).
+>

-    After you have finished testing your work, be sure to undo the change to the `locale` setting in the `mkdocs.yml` file before submitting your changes.
+> After you have finished testing your work, be sure to undo the change to
+> the `locale` setting in the `mkdocs.yml` file before submitting your
+> changes.

 ## Updating theme documentation